aewallin/allantools/README.md

 * Modified Total variance
 * Time Total (modified total variance scaled by (t^2/3) )
 * Hadamard Total
+* Tests for different noise types according to IEEE 1139
+* Conversion between phase noise and Allan variance

 Make sure your patch does not break any of the tests, and does not significantly reduce the readability of the code.